 Inserting, Changing, and Removing Labels

-Use the DM Electrical->One-Line Diagram->Insert and Modify Labels or DM Electrical RT->Labels->Insert and Modify Labels command to insert, change, and remove labels on the one-line diagram.
-Select the piece of equipment or feeder to modify the labels of.
-The specific labels available will depend upon what you select to add labels to.
+Use the Insert and Modify Labels command to insert, change, and remove labels on the one-line diagram.
+Select the piece of equipment or feeder for which you want to modify the labels.
+The specific labels available will depend upon what you select.

 To insert a label, check the box on the left side of the dialog.
 Use the Prefix and Suffix fields to add text before or after the value defined in your model.
 The Value field will show you the text that will be inserted on the drawing.
 Use the Alignment field to change the justification of the text.
 Use the Scale field to change the size.

 After you close the dialog box, you will be prompted for the location of any labels you added.
 There are options available at the command line during the insertion.
 You can use Next to go to the next label if you want to insert them in a different order than they are originally prompted.
 You can use Group to select another label and have the new label placed directly below it.
 Once you have inserted one label, you can use Insert or press ENTER to have it grouped with the last label you inserted.

 To change a label, make any changes necessary in the dialog box.
 The labels on the drawing will be updated when you close the dialog box.